asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 ## Identify Waste

 Use lean techniques to identify waste in the system as candidate areas of improvement.
 Often siloed software organizations are teeming with wasteful processes and practices.
-Creating a value stream map can help identify queues of inventory, waste, and key constraints in the system.
+Creating a value stream map can help identify queues of inventory, waste, key constraints, and bottlenecks in the system.

 ## Where to Focus Improvement